Shy Girl, Mob Rules, and the AI Detection Problem

 Now, maybe Shy Girl really was written mainly by generative AI.
 Maybe it was the editor.
 Maybe it was Ballard herself.
 But here's the uncomfortable reality: right now, I don’t believe there’s a reliable way to prove it without a confession.

 I've tested AI detectors myself.
 I've run fully AI-written text through them, part-AI text, and 100 per cent human-written work.
 The results were all over the shop.
 Across multiple detection tools, I got correct results along with wildly wrong ones.
 Every category.
-Every tool I could find, including some paid versions.
+Every tool I could find, including full versions.
 The technology isn't there and I honestly can’t tell you if it ever will be.
-But anyone claiming certainty based on an AI detection program should be met with scepticism at the very least.
+It’s unfortunate, but anyone claiming certainty based on an AI detection program should be met with some scepticism.

 Given that, and that the public surely does not know all of the details, I find what happened to Ballard horrendous.